Why You Need to Differentiate Yourself

 You can no longer be all things to all people.

 Many advisors continue to generalize their practice in the hopes of capturing as many clients as possible, leading them to spend too many hours on low-production activities that yield mediocre income.
 In trying to cast a wide net to find new clients, you become less unique and less appealing to the clients you really want to attract.

 Through specialization, you can focus squarely on what you are passionate about, working with clients who value your expertise and specialized service.
 You gain notoriety as an expert in your field while becoming much more referable among your clients.

 Regardless of how you differentiate yourself, you need to start by developing a message – a compelling narrative that clearly explains what you aim to achieve and why you are uniquely qualified to do so.
 Put yourself in your clients’ and prospects’ shoes and ask yourself what value you provide that they can’t get from any other advisor.
 That’s differentiation.

-If you need help differentiating yourself and want to learn exactly how to stand apart from the crowd, join the full-day workshop with Don Connelly.
+If you need help differentiating yourself and want to learn exactly how to stand apart from the crowd, join Don Connelly’s next workshop.

 Call 941.346.1166 for discount pricing for multiple Advisors attending from the same branch.
 Need more info before committing?
 See event details here.